Venryx/webpack-basic-sourcemap/README.md

 // ...
 //};
 ```
-3) Add the following to a JS file in your project:
+3) Add the following to your JS start file:
 ```
 TODO
 ```